 A brief explanation of CHELCO's business model:

-The charges on your electricity bill reflect the careful management of CHELCO's costs for wholesale power, operations, maintenance and infrastructure, and prudent planning for the future.
-Any money remaining after CHELCO's expenses are paid belongs to our member-owners and are called margins.
-Margins are allocated (re-invested) and/or retired (given to members) as determined by the Board of Trustees who are democratically elected by the general membership.
+The charges on your electricity bill reflect the careful management of CHELCO's cost for wholesale power, operations, maintenance of infrastructure, and planning for the future.
+Any margins, or profits in other businesses, are either allocated (invested) or retired (returned) to members through capital credits, as determined by our democratically-elected Board of Trustees (see Capital Credits page for more information).

 Costs to begin residential service and monthly charges: